shriya-mulay/AnsibleContainerManagement/README.md

 If it's not reachable you have to check for python module inside a container :
 To install a python module

+ansible all -m raw -a "yum install python2 -y" -i docker.py -c docker<br>
+or<br>
-ansible all -m raw -a "yum install python2 -y" -i docker.py -c docker or ansible <container_name> -m raw -a "yum install python2 -y" -i docker.py -c docker
+ansible <container_name> -m raw -a "yum install python2 -y" -i docker.py -c docker